lyonsinbeta/lyonsinbeta.github.io/_posts/2015-10-30-let-they-who-are-without-downtime.markdown

 _Note: @xfinity has since deleted this promoted tweet._

-Particularly considering the fact that [Google apologized and credit effected customers for the outage](http://www.pcmech.com/article/google-fiber-goes-down-in-kc-during-world-series-gives-customers-2-days-credit/).
+Particularly considering the fact that [Google apologized and credited effected customers for the outage](http://www.pcmech.com/article/google-fiber-goes-down-in-kc-during-world-series-gives-customers-2-days-credit/).

 We're all waiting for our checks, Comcast.